JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_path_1a68c599ddcbfddc65170de524ac165e44.md

 reverse_iterator rend()
 ```

-Gets one reverse iterator pointing to the one-before-first name node of the path.
+Gets one reverse iterator to the one-before-first name node of the path.

 ## Return value
-Returns one reverse iterator pointing to the one-before-first name node of the path.
+Returns one reverse iterator to the one-before-first name node of the path.